NA-MIC/ProjectWeek/PW38_2023_GranCanaria/Projects/MetaDashboard/README.md

 1. Hans has access to some(?) kaapana installation at MEVIS (from the RACOON project).
 2. Hans has learned from Stefan about the current process / integration of the Meta dashboard in kaapana, and about its code location(s).
+3. Hans wrote a MeVisLab module "DICOMTree2JSON" that mimicks what dcm2json does and converts in-memory DICOM information into JSON.
+(The output has been verified to be "mostly identical" except for the pixel data which is not dumped.
+Other exceptions are integer "1\u0000" -> 1, for instance.)
+4. "DICOMTree2JSON" can also decompose volumes that MeVisLab's DirectDicomImport has composed into a multiframe representation.

 Reviewing LocalDcm2JsonOperator revealed the following functionality (not complete):